Math Circles • Spring 2026

 Case 2: one path is the continuation of the other

-In this case the notes use the rule that we may attach an infinite tail without changing the number: one attaches either \(RL^{\infty}\) or \(LR^{\infty}\) in order to get the longest possible overlap.
+In this case we use the rule that we may attach an infinite tail without changing the number: one attaches either \(L^{\infty}\) or \(R^{\infty}\) in order to get the longest possible overlap.

 First attach the appropriate infinite tail to the shorter path, then do the same to the longer path, and the overlap gives the desired fraction.